HDQRS. SECOND Brigadier, FIRST DIV., 13TH ARMY CORPS,

 Mobile, Ala., April 22, 1865.

-CAPTAIN: In compliance with orders I have the honor to submit the following report of the operations of my command during the siege of Spanish Fort and Blakely, Ala.:
+CAPTAIN: In compliance with orders from the major-general commanding, I have the honor to submit the following brief journal, being the events of each day from the time of leaving Dauphin Island until the occupation of Mobile, Ala.: